cran/binaryMM/README.md

 ### Generate Outcome Data under a Marginalized Model Framework

 The function `GenerateBinayY` in the `binaryMM` package allows users to generate outcome data under a marginalized model framework.
 The code below shows how the data can be generated.
-Note that the output of `GenerateBinayY` is a dataframe that will contain the covariates used to generate the outcome as well as the newly generated outcome variable.
+Note that the output of `GenerateBinayY` is the longitudinal outcome vector.

 ```{r}
 set.seed(1)